therealchiko/therealchiko.github.com/_posts/2024-10-29-picking-a-team.md

 tags: []
 ---
 # Do work with people you respect

-One of my key lessons this year has been learning to work with a team.
-Before the work, comes the team building part, picking the group.
-One of my now-big key metric is to pick people based on eccentricism.
-Let me explain.
-I think in relationships of any nature, respect plays a crucial role in maintaining goodwill, more so, when there’s substantial possibility for healthy conflict and risk taking.
-Members of a team who share the same key philosophies (better yet if it’s a vision for the future), make collaboration easier even when there is no consensus on the next steps.
-A shared, unique view of the world offers excitement and is an anchor for experimentation because of the strong sense of belonging.
+One of my key lessons this year has been learning to create and work with a team.
+When building a team, one of my key metrics now is to select people based on their unique, even eccentric, perspectives.
+In relationships, respect is crucial for maintaining goodwill, especially when there’s substantial room for healthy conflict and risk-taking.
+Team members who share key philosophies—or even a quirky, forward-thinking vision—make collaboration easier, even in the absence of consensus.
+When you agree on the big picture, it’s easier to trust each other’s differing approaches to getting there, making every step of the journey an exercise in negotiation.

-When the shared belief and values start to diverge, consider your options afresh.
+When shared beliefs and values begin to diverge, it’s worth considering your options with fresh eyes.